eclipse-openj9/openj9-docs/docs/introduction.md

 Special consideration is needed when using the WDDM driver model for GPUs on Windows.
 Using the WDDM driver model means the GPU is also used as a display device and as such is subject to the [Timeout Detection and Recovery (TDR) mechanism](https://docs.microsoft.com/en-us/windows-hardware/drivers/display/timeout-detection-and-recovery) of Windows.
 If you are running demanding GPU workloads, you should increase the timeout from the default 2 seconds.
 More detail may be found in [NVIDIA's Installation Guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#driver-model).

+### Hardware acceleration

+OpenJ9 on AIX&reg; uses the hardware-accelerated `zlibNX` library when available. `zlibNX` is an enhanced version of the `zlib` compression library that supports hardware-accelerated data compression and decompression by using the Nest accelerators (NX) co-processor, available in the IBM POWER9&reg; or newer processors.
+The library can be installed on AIX&reg; 7.2 with Technology Level 4 Expansion Pack and later.
+OpenJ9 in AIX&reg; systems with the NX co-processor enabled and `zlibNX` installed will make use of the library.
+To learn more about `zlibNX`, see [Data compression by using the zlibNX library](https://www.ibm.com/support/knowledgecenter/ssw_aix_72/performance/zlibNX.html).

 ## Runtime options

 Runtime options are specified on the command line and include system properties, standard options, nonstandard (**-X**) options, and **-XX** options.
 For a detailed list of runtime options, see [OpenJ9 command-line options](cmdline_specifying.md)